Earl Cooley (smokejumper): Mann Gulch Fire

 This news effected Cooley harshly.
 He ensured that every body from his crew was recovered before he went home.
-Fourteen men were killed, just from his jumpers.
-This doesn't include all the other men who died trying to stop the fire.
+Thirteen men were killed, twelve smokejumpers and one forest service ranger.
 This is still known as the biggest smokejumper tragedy.
-When later inquired about the Mann Gulch fire, Cooley said “I am sure I did the right thing that day, but I still look at that map and have thought about it every day since then.”
-(NYTimes) After the fire, he went with local rangers to see placement of stone and concrete crosses placed on the spots at which each of the men died.
+When later inquired about the Mann Gulch Fire, Cooley said “I am sure I did the right thing that day, but I still look at that map and have thought about it every day since then” (NYTimes).
 It has been said that until his eighties, he would often take trips to ensure the crosses and various plaques, markers, and memorials were still standing.
-The majority of information on the infamous Mann Gulch fire can be found in Norman Maclean's Young Men and Fire.
-Maclean sat down with Cooley and the survivors and wrote down the details of this event.
-The National Forestry service also has the incident investigation with interviews from Cooley and the three survivors within their archives.

 Legacy

 Cooley continued to serve and protect people with the service of smokejumping.
 He went on to train countless jumpers to go into the fire and to get it extinguished quickly.
-Along with many others whose job is specifically that of studying fire behavior, he worked tirelessly to continually change and evolve the way these men fought the fires.
 His goal was to learn something from each jump to make the job safer and more efficient.
-He served as base superintendent at the jump base in Missoula, Montana until 1975, when he finally retired from the Forestry service Cooley went on to establish the National Smokejumping Association in 1989, of which he served as president from 1993 to 1995, after which he retired from the service all together.
-He passed away November 9, 2009 at his home from pneumonia.
+He served as base superintendent at the jump base in Missoula, Montana until 1975.
+When he retired from the Forestry service, Cooley established the National Smokejumping Association in 1989, of which he served as president from 1993 to 1995, after which he retired from the service.
+He died November 9, 2009, at his home from pneumonia.